philipturner/ARHeadsetKit/docs/building-documentation.md

 1. Ensure you are under the "iOS" template section.
 1. The "App" template is selected by default.
 Leave this template selected.
 1. Click "Next".
 Enter "ARHeadsetKit Documentation" as the product's name.
 1. Under "Team", select your Apple account.
-You must be enrolled in the free Apple Developer Program.
 1. Click "Next" and save the project.

 If this is your first time using Xcode, perform the following steps to ensure the project can compile: